 - 6 large eggs , at room temperature

-Spray a popover tin generously with nonstick spray (including the rim) and place on a cookie sheet.
+- Spray a 12 slot popover tin generously with nonstick spray (including inside the wells and the outside rim) and place on a cookie sheet.
 Fill the popover cups almost to the top with the batter.

 - Transfer to the lower oven rack and bake for 15 minutes.